visioninhope/inferable-agents/data-connector/README.md

 ## Failure Modes

 **Context Window Limitations**: The connector may face challenges with large database schemas, large OpenAPI specs, or large GraphQL schemas.
-In such cases, you may need to provide multiple subsets of the schema to the model via multiple `config.connectors` entries.
+In such cases, you may need to provide multiple subsets of the schema to the model via multiple `config.connectors` entries or limit the [attached operations](src/open-api#large-schemas)

 **Return Data Limitations**: The connector may face latency issues with large data sets.
 In such cases, turning on `config.privacyMode` will prevent the model from seeing the raw data, and instead return the data directly to the user.